 This rainforest walk starts opposite the Paluma Town Hall and finishes 200 m to the west along Mount Spec Road.
 Look for strangler figs and king ferns as you meander along the track.
 The track will then take you to a rainforest creek and past an old tin-race, which is a stone-pitched channel made by miners back in the day.
 All in all, the trail is only 680 m long, but aim to allow at least 30 minutes for this easy walk.

 This walk is 1.1 km in length, and so you may want to allow an hour.
 You will start the walk on Whalley Crescent and finish the walk on Lennox Crescent; both of these roads are just off Mount Spec Road in the Paluma Township.
-While on the walk, you will pass through rainforest, following an old timber-hauling or 'snig' track, and you can view loading ramps and old stumps, logging relics of the past.
+While on the walk, you will pass through the rainforest, following an old timber-hauling or 'snig' track, and you can view loading ramps and old stumps, logging relics of the past.
 Although fenced for your safety, remnants of an old mine shaft provide insight into how miners first searched for tin.
 Not only is this a beautiful walk, but it is also an opportunity to take a step back in history.

 To get here, take Mount Spec Road from Paluma Township about 5 km before turning right onto Lake Paluma Road.
 Follow this road for about 7 km until you reach an obvious car park.
 A short track leads to the base of the falls where visitors can swim in the small pool.
-Many remark on the crystal clear water here and how refreshing it can be.
+Many people remark on the crystal clear water here and how refreshing it can be.
 You can also walk through the rainforest to the top of the picturesque cascades on Birthday Creek.
 Birdwatchers can look for golden and tooth-billed bowerbirds along the track.
 A lot of visitors prefer the quietness and remoteness of Birthday Creek compared to the more popular Little Crystal Creek.
 There truly is something for everyone in Paluma.

 Rock Slides (Nolan's Gully) and Paradise Waterhole (Big Crystal Creek)